Estimating the number of available states for normal and tumor tissues in gene expression space: Results and Discussion

 Let us define the density overlap:

-The magnitude $I$ measures the overlapping between the clouds of normal and tumor samples.
 The square root is introduced for normalization purposes.
-Analytic expressions for $I$ when $\rho$ are gaussian distributions are provided in the Methods chapter below.
+The analytic expression for $I$, when the $\rho$ are gaussian distributions, is provided in the Methods section below.

-Table \ref{tab1} and Fig. \ref{fig2} show that the number of accesible states is very similar for all tumors, but shows higher variation in normal tissues.
-If we take this number as an indication of ``structure'', one may think that the colon (COAD) is more structured than the prostate (PRAD).
+The results of computations are shown in Table~\ref{tab1} and Fig.~\ref{fig2} for the set of 12 tissues studied in the present paper.
+Fig.~\ref{fig2}, in which we plot cloud overlapping vs entropy, can be understood as a complexity map~\cite{complexmap} for different normal tissue - tumor pairs.

-With regard to the observed overlap between tumor and normal clouds of points, a first aspect to be stressed is the distance between the centers of the clouds.
-In PRAD, THCA and HNSC the centers are much closer than in COAD, KIRP and UCEC.
+The observed overlap could intuitively be related to the distance between the centers of the clouds.
+The distances along the first PC axis, PC1, are computed in paper~\cite{Joan}.
+These computations confirm, for example, that in PRAD the cloud centers are much closer than in COAD or LUSC.

-From the overlap one may also infer properties of the fitness landscape.
-Indeed, one may assume that the observed density of samples at a given point of GES is somehow proportional to the fitness.
-In Fig. \ref{fig1} lower panel we schematically represent the fitness distribution in LUSC.
-The curve is obtained simply from the histogram of samples.
-Notice that in the intermediate region there are practically no samples.
-The curve is highly peaked at the attractor points, and very shallow in the intermediate region.
-In PRAD, THCA and HNSC, on the other hand, there are many more samples in the intermediate region, meaning that the fitness is higher in this region.
-Samples in the intermediate region are related in paper \cite{AYR} to tumors in the initial stages of progression.